molochxte/GoLookupScraping/readme.md

 - to make it easier to fix errors
 - don't need to open selenium view to see progress

+## inputs.sh
+Used to run multiple inputs and outputs to log.txt

 ## Next Up:
-- Need to find a way to process results
+- Need to make errors / output more clear for logging purposes

 ## Issues
 - web_processor.py prints out Education Records twice